-It has to be said that one of those proposals was still open for consultation at the time of the article, so turning it into a twee human interest story about the policymaker behind it could not have been a worse way of respecting the consultation process; it also raised valid concerns about the ICO, which is supposed to be an independent body, being too close – sisters gotta help each other out, after all – to DCMS.
+It has to be said that one of those proposals was still open for consultation at the time of the article, so turning it into a twee weekend lifestyle piece about the policymakers behind it could not have been a more blatant way of disrespecting the consultation process; it also raised valid concerns about the ICO, which is supposed to be an independent body, being too close – sisters gotta help each other out, after all – to DCMS.

 Thanks for nothing, ladies.

 This is a challenging, frightening, and amazing time to work in tech policy, and I’m loving being in the centre of it.
-We all need to work together from our respective corners (as many groups recently did, frankly brilliantly, for the online harms white paper) to get the future shape of internet legislation right.
-We need to make sure that solutions are grounded in practicality and not pathos.
-Above all, we need to prevent the internet from becoming a sanitised, infantalised, highly censored, angel-approved wasteland.
+What I do know is that we all need to work together from our respective corners – as many groups recently did, frankly brilliantly, for the online harms white paper – to get the future shape of legislation right.
+We need to make sure that children’s rights are not being used – as they absolutely are – as the backdoors to a clampdown on freedom of speech and expression in the “British model” of internet regulation.
+We need to make sure that the way forward to protect children and young people is grounded in respectful cooperation with the everyday people who make the web, and not in hysterical accusations of their complicity in child abuse.
+Above all, we need to prevent the open web from becoming the sanitised, infantalised, highly censored wasteland of aspirationally beatific visions.

-This field is no place for saviour fantasies – whether you see yourselves as swaggering sheriffs or nurturing angels – and you’d do well to keep yours away from me.
+Tech policy is no place for hero fantasies – whether you see yourselves as swaggering sheriffs or nurturing angels – and you’d do well to keep yours away from me.